MicahElliott/ttypist/README.md

 Sessions are logged by default to `~/.local/share/ttypist/ttypist-sessions.log`, word stats to `~/.local/share/ttypist/ttypist-words.log`.
 These can be used to see improvements over time, and identify words that need extra practice.
+Adjust location as needed via `XDG_CONFIG_HOME`.

 ## Word list source

-I believe my process for generating the provided `10k-3.num` list file was taking the 1M-word [BNC corpus](https://www.wordfrequency.info/100k_compare.asp) and making a rank/frequency/word TSV.
+I believe (based on poor memory) that my process for generating the provided `10k-3.num` list file was taking the 1M-word [BNC corpus](https://www.wordfrequency.info/100k_compare.asp) and making a rank/frequency/word TSV.
 It was useful for some keyboard layout analysis.
 You could use any word list and change the script to `cut` any column.
-At 170 KB, I didn't want to distribute bigger lists, but you may want to grab or generate for a 50+k list if you want a bigger `TTYP_POOLSIZE`.
+At 170 KB, I didn't want to distribute bigger lists, but you may want to grab or generate for a 50k+ list if you want a bigger `TTYP_POOLBAND`.

 ## Limitations

 There is no per-word timing.
 It'll take a fancier `read` mechanism.

 A test is based on a set of words, not on a timer.
-So there is no 1-minute test.
+So there is no perfect 1-minute test.
 If you're aiming for 60 wpm and want a 1-minute test, use `TTYP_NWORDS=60` to approximate it.

 ## Inspiration